PeterHassaballah/PeterHassaballah/README.md

 # Peter Hassaballah
 #### أهلاً 👋
+<h2> Software Engineer /(Aspiring) Project Manager </h2>
 <h3 align="center">A musician who has multiple area of interests in Digital Media Engineering technology and all its aspects.
 A junior researcher at the German University in Cairo (GUC) .
-I am passionate about music, cars and art</h3>
+I am passionate about music, art and data privacy</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=peterhassaballah" alt="peterhassaballah" /> </p>